armandwayoff/Ulam-Spiral/README.md

-# Ulam Spiral - Interactive Application
+# 🌀 Ulam's Spiral - Interactive Application

 ## Overview of the Application